cownby/webPrototype-Archethought/pages/pages-root-folder/index.md

 widget1:
   title: "Retail"
   url: "/products/shepherd/"
-  image: CosolveUnit1-5-340w.jpg
+  image: pixabay-shopping-1135607__340x340.jpg
   text: 'What’s Going On?
 Where Is Everybody?
 How Do I Find Out?
-If you could understand, what could you do better?'
+If you could understand these areas, what could you do better?'
 widget2:
   title: "Smart Cities"
   url: '/products/'
-  image: CosolveUnit1-5-340w.jpg
+  image: pixabay-city-569093__340x340.jpg
-  text: 'What if your city told you its success stories, trouble areas and where help was needed?
+  text: 'What if your city told you its success stories, trouble areas, where help was needed?
 What if you knew today?
 What about the next hour?
-What about right now?'
+What about <em>right now</em>?'
 widget3:
   title: "Customization"
   url: '/products/customization'
-  image: CosolveUnit1-5-340w.jpg
+  image: CosolveUnit1-5-340x340.jpg
   text: 'We <em>love</em> tech, and are dedicated to open source solutions.'
 #
 # Use the call for action to show a button on the frontpage